anisul-Islam/c-sharp-documentation/README.md

 you should primarily add data annotations to the DTO (Data Transfer Object), like CreateUserDto.
 The main reason is that the DTO represents the data being transferred between the client and server, so validation should focus on ensuring that the incoming data (from the client) is valid before it is mapped to the actual entity model (User).
 This keeps your entity models clean from validation logic, and instead focuses them on representing the structure of your data.

+- Model Validation: The UserModel uses data annotations to ensure that all necessary fields are present and correctly formatted before the model reaches the service layer.

+- Service Layer: The service layer converts the validated CreateUserModel into a User entity, ensuring that the business logic and data storage concerns are cleanly separated.

+- Controller Logic: The controller checks ModelState.IsValid to determine if the incoming request data conforms to the defined validation rules.
+If the data is invalid, it returns a BadRequest response with details of the validation errors.

 - Add Data annotation to the CreateUserDto

 ```csharp